apache/gravitino/docs/how-to-build.md

 ---
-title: "How to Build Gravitino"
+title: How to build Gravitino
-date: 2023-10-03T09:03:20-08:00
+slug: /how-to-build
-license: "Copyright 2023 Datastrato Pvt Ltd.
-This software is licensed under the Apache License version 2."
+license: Copyright 2023 Datastrato Pvt.
+This software is licensed under the Apache License version 2.
 ---

-## How to build Gravitino
+# How to build Gravitino

 ## Prerequisites